Valuing Inventory – 6 Inventory Costing Methods

 The question that is often asked by beginners in accounting and finance is which inventory costing method to use.

 Well, the answer would depend on your business.
-While some businesses may be able to justify that one method is better than another, there are hardly any businesses where it makes sense to change all their methods at once.
+While some companies may be able to justify that one method is better, there are hardly any businesses where it makes sense to change all their forms at once.

-Inventory costing methods is vital part of any business.
+Inventory costing methods are a vital part of any business.

-These methods determine what portion of the inventory to include in cost calculation, and which method to use for valuation of inventory.
+These methods determine what portion of the inventory to include in cost calculation and which form to evaluate a stock.